AlansCodeLog/shortcuts-visualizer/README.md

 	4. When a chain start's contexts are edited, nothing should happen to it's chained commands.
 Contexts will only actually be removed if no chained commands depend on them. #todofuture a prompt will ask user what to do.
 	5. When the command bin exists in #future, it should be added with current context and active keys.
 	6. Similar to 5.
 When moving things from the bin back to the list, current context and modifiers should be taken into account.

+## Existing Tests Still Missing

+### Init

+- In editing, some functions from init are used.

 # Build Setup